AT Journey: Web Edition

 By law, we’re required to consider assistive technology for any student with an IEP.
 The world of AT can seem complex and overwhelming to educators who may not know where to start.
 Find out more about what qualifies as AT, debunk common myths about assistive technology, and learn how your student(s) could benefit from AT.

 In today’s world, students have access to technology at their fingertips.
-Computers, tablets, and phones are examples of technological devices with which students could improve their access and learning of the curriculum.
+Computers, tablets, and phones are examples of tools that students could use to improve their access and learning of the curriculum.

 When does technology become assistive technology (AT)?
 The type, tool, and function of the technology often determines when technology is considered to be AT, Educational Technology (ET or Ed Tech), or Information Technology (IT).

-Several classrooms and schools are also adopting Universal Design for Learning (UDL), Bring Your Own Device (BYOD), or 1:1 devices, which incorporate technology and accommodations that could benefit some students more than others.
+Many classrooms and schools are adopting Universal Design for Learning (UDL), Bring Your Own Device (BYOD), or 1:1 devices, which incorporate technology and accommodations that could benefit some students more than others.

 Learn more about these different technologies and how AT intersects with each.